Equal Pay Day(s): These dates symbolize how far into the year women must work to earn what men earned in the previous year.

 Why are men paid more than women for the same job role?

-To find out, read The-Simple-Truth-English-Spring-2017.
+To find out, read The-Simple-Truth 2018.
 This addresses the gender pay gap issues in the United States for all ages, races, and education levels and also proposes solutions on what you can do to close it.

 AAUW Analysis Shows Gender Pay Gaps in 25 Major Cities